What are some good Japanese phrases about life?

 In this quick guide, you’ll learn 16 interesting Japanese phrases.

 Yes, translations and romanizations are included so you can learn a bit of Japanese along the way.
+By the way, some of these make for great Japanese tattoo phrases.

 Ready?
 Let’s go.